socomsystems/documentation/developer_manual/app/two-factor-provider.rst

 Registering a two-factor auth provider
 --------------------------------------

-You need to inform the Nextcloud core that the app provides two-factor auth functionality.
+You need to inform the cyfrSpaces core that the app provides two-factor auth functionality.
 Two-factor providers are registered via ``info.xml``.

 .. code-block:: XML